Pennsylvania Central Airlines Flight 105: History of flight

 Tower personnel observed the flight approach Runway 18 from the north in a shallow descent that visibly steepened near the approach end of the runway.
 The flight continued airborne just above the runway until the intersection of Runway 18 with the east–west runway (now removed) where it touched down with only 1,500 feet (457 m) of runway remaining.
 As it became obvious that the flight was going to continue off the runway, tower personnel notified rescuers who immediately responded to Runway 18.

 After turning off the runway to the left and attempting a ground loop, the aircraft continued into Village Creek.
 The right wheel dropped off the 12-foot (3.7-m)-high bank first, allowing the right wing to strike rocks on the bank.
 The DC-3 then spun to the right and struck the south bank of the 35-foot (10.7-m)-wide creek.
-Village Creek was swollen from the rain which had plagued the Southern United States in the days of and before the accident, with widespread flooding and deaths due to tornadoes in neighboring Mississippi the day of the accident.
+Village Creek was swollen from the rain which had plagued the Southern United States in the days of and before the accident, with widespread flooding and deaths due to a severe weather outbreak in neighboring Mississippi the day of the accident.
 The plane came to rest nose-down with the passenger area suspended over the waters of the creek.
 Though the cockpit was crushed, the passenger cabin was largely undamaged and no fire resulted.
 Rescue personnel alerted by the tower immediately worked to evacuate passengers and rescue the three critically injured pilots in the cockpit.

 Most of the passengers were from various cities in central Alabama, with one passenger each from New Orleans, Louisiana; Biloxi, Mississippi; Atlanta, Georgia; and Brentwood, Pennsylvania.